Ladislav Fujdiar

 Ladislav Fujdiar (born 29 January 1967) is a Czech retired footballer who played as a striker.
-He is a club legend of SK Dynamo České Budějovice, where he played for twelve seasons.
+He is a notable personality of SK Dynamo České Budějovice, where he played for twelve seasons.

 Career

 Fujdiar was raised in Kablo Kročehlavy alongside his two brothers.

-For twelve seasons between 1989 and 2001, he played for Dynamo České Budějovice and became a legend of the club.
+For twelve seasons between 1989 and 2001, he played for Dynamo České Budějovice and became a notable personality of the club.
 He spent one season on loan at Sigma Olomouc and Baník Ostrava.
 He played 191 league matches for Dynamo České Budějovice (the most in its history) and scored 37 goals (the second-best scorer in history).
 In 2001, he left for the club Union Perg, playing in the regional Austrian competition.

 After retiring from football, he became the chairman of the football club in Planá.